mendableai/rag-arena/README.md

 ### Time Weighted

 - **When to Use:** Ideal for documents with associated timestamps, aiming to retrieve the most recent documents based on semantic similarity and recency.
-- **Description:** Retrieves documents by balancing semantic similarity with document timestamps, ensuring recent documents are prioritized in the retrieval process.
+- **Description:** Retrieves documents by balancing semantic similarity with document timestamps, ensuring recent documents are prioritized in the RAG process.

 ### Multi-Query Retriever

 - **When to Use:** Best for complex queries requiring multiple distinct pieces of information for a comprehensive response.
 - **Description:** Generates multiple queries from a single input, addressing the need for information across various topics to answer the original query fully.
 This approach fetches documents for each generated query, ensuring a thorough response.

 ## Contributing

 Contributions are welcome!
 Please follow the standard fork & pull request workflow.
 Ensure you adhere to the coding styles and patterns present in the project and write tests for new features or bug fixes.

 ## License

-Retrieval Arena is open source and released under the MIT License.
+RAG Arena is open source and released under the MIT License.
 See the LICENSE file for more information.